sigcsets/sigcse2017/attendees/kidscamp.md

 1. Where will Kids Camp be located?

-    Kids Camp will be conveniently located in the conference hotel.
-Visiting your children will be easy, yet they are comfortably away from the main conference traffic.
+    Kids Camp will be conveniently located in the convention center.
+Visiting your children will be easy.

 1. What will my child(ren) be doing while I am attending the conference?